 Sweet Potato Cobbler is a classic Southern dessert made during the holiday season!
 Tender, caramelized sweet potatoes bathing in brown sugar sit underneath a crisp, buttery pie crust in this crazy delicious and well-loved recipe!
-If you love this and Sweet Potato Pie, you will also love my Peach Cobbler, Blackberry Cobbler, Apple Cobbler and Blueberry Cobbler.

 More often than not, there was some form of sweet potato on my family dinner table growing up.
 Whether it was a sweet potato casserole, candied sweet potatoes, or sweet potato biscuits, I could always count on these brightly colored and brilliantly flavored spuds to make an appearance.